This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Infant wrongful death occurs when a baby dies due to negligence, including negligent medical care.
+Infant wrongful death occurs when a baby dies due to negligence and medical malpractice.
 Some birth injuries are more likely than others to lead to fatalities, such as severe asphyxiation, hemorrhaging in the brain, hydrocephalus, or damage to the spinal cord.
-If you think your baby’s death was caused by medical negligence, an infant wrongful death lawyer can help.
+If you think your baby’s death was caused by medical malpractice, an infant wrongful death lawyer can help.

 Labor and delivery of a child are difficult, and even with modern advances in medicine, it is still risky.

-The most common causes of neonatal death, which occurs in four out of 1,000 births every year, are premature birth, birth defects, and low birth weight.
-Birth injuries are not a common cause of neonatal death, but they are the ones that are most likely to be defined as wrongful deaths.[1]
+- The most common causes of neonatal death, which occurs in four out of 1,000 births every year, are premature birth, birth defects, and low birth weight.
+Birth injuries are not a common cause of neonatal death, but they may be defined as wrongful deaths.[1]

 Doctors must recognize difficult labor and carefully decide about initiating a c-section.
 When doctors neglect these, death is possible, and a medical caregiver may be to blame.